hanzoai/backendPB/README.md

 ### Testing

-PocketBase comes with mixed bag of unit and integration tests.
+HanzoBase comes with mixed bag of unit and integration tests.
 To run them, use the standard `go test` command:

 ```sh